Reclaiming narratives: ScienceWrite blog series

 The series will run from October to December 2024, coinciding with Black History Month and Disability History Month, with new stories published each week.
 We invite you to follow along as we introduce you to these inspiring figures and the talented ScienceWrite alumni who are bringing their stories to life.

-Although applications for next ScienceWrite cohort are now closed, we encourage aspiring writers to explore the ScienceWrite website where you can find more information and sign up for email updates.
+Applications for the next ScienceWrite cohort are now open.
+We encourage aspiring writers to explore the ScienceWrite website where you can find more information and apply.